krafczyk/ArgParse/README.md

 Building and Installing
 =======================

-Both shared and static libraries are created by this package.
+Shared and static libraries as well as a standalone header are created by this package.
 The following directions show how to build and install this software.

   1. Create a directory `<build_dir>` you want to build the `ArgParse` in.
   2. Configure the package.